RafaelSalguero/rx-thunk-subject/readme.md

 - The thunk is not executed until the first subscription is done
 - The value can be invalidated for refreshing existing subscribers values
 - Useful for managing chaging values from the server
+- Subscribers only need to manage sync values

 ## Create a `ThunkSubject` from an async thunk
 ```js